 Contributions, including unconditional promises to give, are recognized on the date received and recorded at fair value.
 Support that is restricted by the donor is reported as an increase in net assets with donor restrictions, as applicable.
-Amounts are reclassified to net assets without restrictions once restrictions expire or the donor restriction has been satisfied.
+Amounts are reclassified to net assets without donor restrictions once restrictions expire or the donor restriction has been satisfied.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of estimated future cash flows.
 The discounts on those amounts are computed using risk-free interest rates applicable to the years in which the promises are received.
+There were no pledges received during the year ended December 31, 2024 that required present value discount.
 The interest rate used in computing the discount of the estimated future cash flows was 4.13% for pledges received in 2023.
 The discount will be recognized as contributions revenue in future fiscal years as the discount is amortized over the duration of the contributions.
 Conditional promises to give are recognized when the conditions are substantially met.
-As of December 31, 2023 and 2022, the Organization has no conditional contributions for which the conditions have not yet been met.
+As of December 31, 2024 and 2023, the Organization has no conditional contributions for which the conditions have not yet been met.